dadhi/LempTest/README.md

-# Proof-of-concept compile-time Dependency Injection container using LeMP code-generation from the ESharp
+# Proof-of-concept compile-time Dependency Injection container using LeMP code-generation from the ECSharp

-## LeMP and ESharp
+## LeMP and ECSharp

 The project site http://ecsharp.net/